S0ra1n0/S0ra1n0/README.md

 ## Welcome to my github profile 👋

-My name is Khoa and my nickname is Sorai/Soraino.
+My name is Khoa and my nickname is Sorai.

 I'm currently an IT student majoring Software Engineering at University of Management and technology Ho Chi Minh City.